dgatf/msrc/README.md

 2. There are two temperatures values.
 No idea what's the difference

-3. Telemetry voltage is 7%-9% higher than actual battery voltage

-4. Before throttle is raised from 0, programming packets are sent between telemetry packets:
+3. Before throttle is raised from 0, programming packets are sent between telemetry packets:

 Byte | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---